brongo/idSaveDecompressor/README.md

 	-d	Decompresses a compressed game_duration.dat file
 ```

-## Viewing the decompressed file
+## Viewing / Editing the decompressed file

 game_duration.dat is a binary file and will require the use of a hex editor for viewing.
 I personally recommend 010 Editor, which is free to try for 30-days. https://www.sweetscape.com/010editor/.

-The file `templates\DOOMSaveGame_Decompressed.bt` is a 010 Editor template which can be used to make the save file easily readable.
+This repository includes a 010 Editor template to make the file easier to read.
 The file structure is fully understood and outlined in this template.
+See `templates/DOOMSaveGame_Decompressed.bt`

 ## Troubleshooting